michelin/kstreamplify/README.md

 - The first parameter is the type of the new value after a successful transformation.
 - The second parameter is the type of the current value for which the transformation failed.

-You can use the following to mark the result as successful:
+Use the following to mark the result as successful:

 ```java
 ProcessingResult.success(value);